antdolg1/jg_java_1_monday_june_2022/src/main/java/students/student_Victor_Goloschapov/lesson_4/homework/level_5/Task16/readme.txt

-Created 2 versions of Light Color Detector applications
+Created 2 versions of Light Color Detector application
 ========================================
 1. First version located in Task16 main directory
 - is using test methods